 Although Counselling and Psychotherapy overlap considerably, there are also recognised differences.
 While the work of Counsellors and Psychotherapists with clients may be of considerable depth, the focus of Counselling is more likely to be on specific problems, changes in life adjustments and fostering clients’ wellbeing.
 Psychotherapy is more concerned with the restructuring of the personality or self and the development of insight.
 At advanced levels of training, Psychotherapeutic Counselling has a greater overlap with Psychotherapy than at foundation levels.

-What type of psychotherapy should I choose?
+What 'type' of psychotherapy should you choose?

 Psychotherapy is not homogeneous as a phenomenon.
 There are many schools and methods of practicing it.
 Each method is characterized by a different philosophy and theoretical approach by which it describes and explains the functioning of the human being, as well as the models, tools and techniques psychotherapists uses during designed treatment.
 Each theoretical frame of perspective acts as a roadmap to help the counsellor understand their clients and their problems and develop solutions.
 It is worth to bear in mind that each approach to psychotherapy it’s only a theoretical concept or a metaphor.
 Several researches proved that the effectiveness of psychotherapy depends only in 12% on psychotherapy school.
 The main thing is to know whether psychotherapist has expertise in the area you need a help with and whether you and psychotherapist can build efficient working relationship which is based on mutual acceptance, understanding and trust.
 Psychotherapists usually combine elements from several styles of psychotherapy.
 In fact, most therapists don’t tie themselves to any one approach.
 Instead, they blend elements from different approaches and tailor their treatment according to each client’s needs.

-What is your philosophy around psychotherapy area?
+What is my philosophy around psychotherapy area?

 I believe that psychotherapy is an opportunity to create an empathic bond in the consulting room to enhance capability to recognise destructive mechanisms and challenge them relationally to achieve satisfactory change for the client.
 I focus in my work on inter-subjectivity, conscious and unconscious processes emerging between and within you as well as myself, which allows me to understand of your unfulfilled needs in depth.
 I offer a co-creative counselling, and not done to.
 I work within a spirit of humanistic psychology, a perspective of looking at the whole individual and I emphasize free will, self-efficacy, and self-actualization.

-When I should contact you and why?
+When you may want contact me and why?

 It is always worthwhile to use psychotherapy and psychotherapeutic counselling when you feel that life difficulties are overwhelming and that you are unable to cope with them.
 Our own ways and solutions become ineffective, and even themselves can be a source of problems, our immediate surroundings also cannot help us.
 Such situations often take place and every human being experiences them, in a sense they are an inherent part of life.
 Many people need the help of others to cope with such crises, and often want to take advantage of professional help.
 With the development of society and the psychological sciences, many stereotypes of therapy have fallen and it has become a recognized and valued form of help.